 This User's Manual was written for admitted Recursers to help them navigate and understand the Recurse Center.
 We've decided to publish it in the hope that it will give the outside world a clearer picture of what the Recurse Center is like.
 If you’re considering applying to RC, we recommend you check out this manual to get a sense of what to expect.

 Welcome to an unusual experiment

 The Recurse Center is unlike the rest of the world.
 This guide is designed to help you get settled in and get the most out of your time here, and is written for people who have been admitted to RC or are attending a batch.

 One of the things that makes the Recurse Center different is that it's largely self-directed.
-This means that while you’re here, you won't have someone telling you what to do, learn, etc, while you're here (though we do have a few social rules).
-This self-directedness is baked into the core structure of the Recurse Center, and is why we don’t have grades, exams, curricula, or even classes.
-It comes from our belief that people learn best when given the freedom to explore what most interests them.
+This means that while you’re here, you won't have someone telling you what to do or how to approach your time.
+We don’t have grades, exams, curricula, or even classes, because we believe that people learn best when they have the freedom to explore what most interests them.

-This doesn't mean the Recurse Center is a vacuum.
-The facilitators are here to help everyone in the batch learn as much as possible.
+This doesn't mean the Recurse Center is a vacuum, just that the structure we provide is optional, not mandatory.
 We've been running the Recurse Center since the summer of 2011, and we've learned a good amount about what strategies have and have not worked for different types of people in the past.

 Regardless of how much experience you have, we admitted you because we believed you would be a positive influence on the batch, and we think being at the Recurse Center can help you dramatically improve as a programmer.
 This is really important, so we'll say it again: Everyone is here because we want them to be here, so if you're reading this, don't worry about how much more or less other people in your batch know.
 You are here because we want you to be here and believe in you.